kkbodke22/sdc-Behavioral_Clone-P3/README.md

 The model was trained and validated on different data sets to ensure that the model was not overfitting The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+Since the current model is working fine I do not plan to use dropout layers, unless absolutely necessary.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.